Michel Peiry: Murders

 In 2002 and again in 2009, Peiry made several parole requests, without any success.

 Modus operandi

 Peiry corresponds perfectly to the typical portrait of an organized psychopath.
 Despite having an unhappy childhood and a violent father, he managed to lead a normal life, and was appreciated by everybody in his social life and work.
 However, behind the "mask of normality", he was tortured, first by his repressed homosexuality, then by violent fantasies, which he acquired early.
-By his own admission, he discovered his sexuality through a review of bondage: in his mind, sexuality and violence became in inseparable.
-In France, he is often compared to Pierre Chanal, as they were very similar.
+By his own admission, he discovered his sexuality through a review of bondage: in his mind, sexuality and violence became inseparable.
+In France, he is often compared with Pierre Chanal, as there were similarities.